 The WRSTC tell every diving agency (who then tells all of their professional members) what are the minimum requirements for each course taught.
 Therefore, most training standards are pretty much universal.
 SSI and P..I are just two of those Diving Training Agencies recognised internationally.

-2 Diving Training Agencies recognized Internationally…
+Two Diving Training Agencies recognised Internationally

 The abbreviation SSI stands for Scuba Schools International.
 SSI is the world’s largest store based training agency.
 SSI professionals must be affiliated with a dive center.
 That means that SSI instructors can not teach as independent.